Jane Scott, Baroness Scott of Bybrook: Career

+Baroness Scott of Bybrook piloted many key government Bills in the 2022-23 Session of Parliament, including the Levelling-up and Regeneration Act 2023, and the Social Housing (Regulation) Act 2023, and was the Government spokesperson on a number of successful Private Members' Bills in that Session.

 Private life

 In 1986 Scott married Ronald J. Scott, an executive of the International Monetary Fund.
 They had three children, and until 2013 lived near Chippenham on a livestock farm.
 After a severe fall from a horse in the 1980s, she took up breeding Caspian horses, and in 1999 her occupation was "horse stud owner".
 She and her daughter Fleur, a vet, have been active members of the Caspian Breed Society.